Year

 |

-195 nations meet in this city and agree to lower carbon emissions.
-(But very few are meeting their commitments)
+195 nations meet in this city and agree to lower carbon emissions, but generally fail to meet their commitments

 |